 How do I get started with the RCSDF?

-Once your service plan is drafted by the RCSDF team, your service navigator will contact you and your partner or spouse to set an appointment to review the plan with you and your spouse or partner.
+Once your service plan is drafted by the RCSDF team, your service navigator will contact you and your partner or spouse to set an appointment to review the plan with you both.
 Before you agree to a service plan, you are encouraged to ask your service navigator any questions you might have about the plan, what the services entail, and what will be expected of you and your family.